 Guayadeque is a music player that aims to be easy to use and fast even for huge music collections.
 It allows you to automatically or manually download covers, easily organize the music library, edit the ratings of the tracks, add labels to the artists, albums, and tracks, listen to shoutcast radios, download lyrics, show artist information based on last.fm content, and more.
 It includes a simple, built-in tag editor with picture support.

-Jaksta Music Miner for Mac captures and tags MP3s from popular audio and video Web sites, automatically.
-Just open Jaksta Music Miner, play a song or video, and the MP3 is created, usually up to 10x faster than realtime.
-Adding the MP3 to iTunes happens with the click of a button.
-Jaksta Music Miner supports Grooveshark, Last.FM, YouTube, Jango, and more.
-Jaksta Music Miner is great for discovering new music or enjoying your music offline.
+Jaksta Music Miner for Mac automatically captures and tags MP3s from popular audio and video Web sites.
+Just open Jaksta Music Miner, play a song or video, and the MP3 is created, usually up to 10x faster than real time.
+The MP3 can be added to iTunes with the click of one button.
+It supports Grooveshark, Last.FM, YouTube, Jango, and more and is great for discovering new music or enjoying your music offline.

 Mixxx is software for DJs that provides everything needed to create live mixes.
 It allows you to beatmatch songs and crossfade them together, like you would with turntables and a mixer.
 It runs without any extra hardware, and offers a wide range of advanced features including comprehensive MIDI controller and vinyl control support.
 To obtain the lowest latency and highest responsiveness, it uses hardware video acceleration and takes advantage of multi-core CPUs.